Dsc 1340 Edited Watermarked Titled

 Ridiculously easy bread that is super crusty on the outside and steamy soft on the inside.
 You won't believe how fool-proof this recipe is!

+Once the oven and the pot have preheated, place the dough in the pot, cover, and start baking.
 Baking the bread in a dutch oven (or any covered pot that is oven safe up to 450ºF) is what makes this bread taste so special!
 The steam from baking in a covered pot bakes the inside of the bread to soft perfection, and it’s also responsible for making an incredible crust on the outside.

 Steam is like the secret weapon of bread-making.
 It does magical things. ????